murchandamus/bips/bip-update-process.md

 fundamental concerns.
 If the champion wishes to work in public on the draft at this stage, it is recommended that they open a pull request against their personal fork of the BIPs repository instead of the main BIPs repository.

+The following sections refer to BIP Status Field values.
+The BIP Status Field is defined in the Header Preamble specification below.

 #### Draft

 After fleshing out the draft further and ensuring that it is of high quality and properly formatted, the champion should